 This bit field is write-protected.

-- The six held to thine protected.

-Value Name Description

-0x0 AUTO In Auto mode, the regulator will run at the full performance unless the 32.768 kHz oscillator is selected, then it runs in a lower power mode.
+Value Name Description 0x0 AUTO In Auto mode, the regulator will run at the full performance unless the 32.768 kHz oscillator is selected, then it runs in a lower power mode.
 0x1 FULL Full performance voltage regulator drive strength in all modes.
 Other - Reserved